brownplt/B2T2/TableAPI.md

 #### Description

-Remove rows that have some values missing
+Removes rows that have some values missing

 ```lua
 > dropna(studentMissing)